gitisgithub/device_meizu_m3note/README.md

 This device tree is for building of the Unofficial LineageOS 14.1 and Android Nougat 7.0 based AOSP ROMs.

 # About Device
-M3 Note - Only for M Model
+M3 Note - Only for M91 Model

 ### Specifications
 Component Type | Details